 The following six years were truly remarkable.
 We saw God move in ways I had only dreamt of and he has only further grown and cultivated my love for him and people.
 Our church became a family that deeply cared for others and pursued God with their whole lives.
-Two years into this role a met a beautiful woman on Sunday named Katie who would become the love of my life.
-We married in 2016 and have two amazing boys, Owen and Redmond.
+Two years into this role I met a beautiful woman on Sunday named Katie who would become the love of my life.

 In 2016 we got married and began new role as Teaching Pastor at Community Christian Church in Chicagoland.
 Two years later I began hosting a radio show called The Common Good on AM1160 (WYLL)